kabarton62/cybersec-tools-II/sqli/exercise1.md

 mysql>
 ```

-> Capture a screenshot of the SQL shell.
+> :anger: Capture a screenshot of the SQL shell.

 ### Challenge 4: Enumerating the Database Management System (DBMS)
 The exact syntax and database schema tables needed to execute a successful SQLi attack are dependant on the underlying DBMS.
 Therefore, enumerating the DMBS is a useful place to start learning SQL queries.
 Start by discovering the DBMS version and current user.
 Since we are building toward a SQLi attack, we will start by enumerating these details using SQL queries.
 Note, all SQL queries (ok, with a couple of exceptions) must end with a semi-colon.
 The command SELECT can be either uppercase or lowercase.